 Despite its bargain pricing, the Rio has some impressive standard features.
 These include an 8-inch colour touchscreen, a six-speaker audio system, Bluetooth connectivity, wireless Apple CarPlay and Android Auto, a leather-wrapped steering wheel, heated front seats, and much more.

-Like the Forte, though, the Rio’s downside is it lacks standard advanced safety features, which are reserved for the EX Premium trim only.
+Like the Kia Forte, though, this affordable option lacks standard advanced safety features, which are reserved for the LX Premium and EX Premium trim levels.

 2023 Mitsubishi Mirage